 The brain is about 75% water, so when you don't drink enough, the dehydration results in histamine being produced, which causes a lot of pain.
 Now granted, histamines aren't the ONLY reason you get headaches, nor is dehydration necessarily the only reason, but the thing to remember is this:

 Pain of any type is your body's way of putting out a cry for help.

 SOMETHING IS WRONG.

-When I had showed that to them several times this past visit, and was then finally able to pin them down in regards to just how much water they drink each day, they weren't drinking very much water at all.
-Cuz to them, a "bottle" of water is their teeny, tiny 8oz bottles.
+To them, a bottle of water was one of those teeny, tiny 8-ounce bottles.
 A single cupful.
-And they were trying to do low carb by drinking maybe 5 or 6 of those a day, thinking that was a whole lot.
+And they were trying to do low carb by drinking maybe 5 or 6 of those a day, thinking that was a lot.

 When I told them that because of their weight, they needed to drink a gallon of water a day, or more, they outright CHOKED.

 Now, we're talking about someone who weighs in the neighborhood of 300 pounds, who is seriously dehydrated and needs to correct the problem.
 Obviously, they need to drink more than their current needs to do that.

 If you are not keeping track of just how much water you're drinking, you might not be drinking enough.
 And it's really hard to get back into the habit of drinking plenty of water once you've fallen out of the habit.